bernd/insomnia/docs/insomnia/cookie-management.md

 ### Send Cookies Automatically

-Enabling this option will cause Insomnia to automatically send cookies with the request via the Cookie header.
+Enabling this option will cause Unetus to automatically send cookies with the request via the Cookie header.

 ### Store Cookies Automatically

-Enabling this option will cause Insomnia to save any cookies received via the Set-Cookie header automatically.
+Enabling this option will cause Unetus to save any cookies received via the Set-Cookie header automatically.

 ## Reference Cookie Values